Antwerp Central Station

 Visitors to Antwerp are instantly awed by the city once they arrive at the magnificent Antwerp Central Station.
 Designed at the turn of the century, it was voted the world’s fourth greatest train station by Newsweek magazine and is the main train station for travellers looking to get around Antwerp or take the train directly to other European cities.

-Anyone getting the train into Central Station will not have far to go to reach an upscale Antwerp hotel: the Radisson Blu Astrid Hotel, Antwerp is just a five minute walk away.
-Once guests have checked their bags in, they can grab a bite at the hotel’s modern Square Brassiere & Terrace, a local favourite, before setting off to any one of Antwerp’s attractions nearby.
+Anyone arriving in the Central Station will not have to go far to reach an upscale Antwerp hotel: the Radisson Blu Astrid Hotel, Antwerp is just a 5-minute walk away from Antwerp’s historic train station.
+Once guests have checked their bags in, they can grab a bite at the hotel’s modern Square Brassiere & Terrace, a local favorite, before exploring Antwerp’s most beautiful locations.